velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 Experiments, small side projects and miscellaneous writings, while not necessarily directly related to client work, can show a wider range of personality and ability than a portfolio alone, which is more constrained by the need to include finished works.
 Given the importance of communication skills in virtually all fields, having a place to practice writing and demonstrate one's abilities can be advantageous.
 If kept up to date, it can also be an indicator of ongoing activity, as opposed to a portfolio site that may only get updated occasionally or not at all, depending on the nature of the work being done.

+Unfortunately, at the time of writing, the website and its associated blog's visual styles have diverged somewhat, thanks to the relative difficulty of customising Wordpress themes

 _______